People receiving main benefits in the Stratford District, New Zealand

 Import & extraction details

-This data forms the table Benefits - People receiving working age benefits by main type and territorial authority 2020 Q2.
+This data forms the table Benefits - People receiving working age benefits by territorial authority 2017 Q2–2022 Q2.

 Dataset originally released on: